xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 6.3.1 Flow of control for the save operation

-6.3.1.1 User saves a Xtext editor with (ctlr)-s
+6.3.1.1 User saves a Xtext editor with (ctrl)-s

 6.3.1.2 Thread1:
 6.3.1.2.1 MaslSnippetEditor::doSave
-  The org.xtuml.bp.xtext.masl.ui.document.MaslSnippetEDitor extends org.eclipse.xtext.ui.editor.XtextEditor.
+  The org.xtuml.bp.xtext.masl.ui.document.MaslSnippetEditor extends org.eclipse.xtext.ui.editor.XtextEditor.
 This holds the
   document provider for the BridgePoint MASL editor (MaslDocumentProvider.java).
 This class implements a change listener that handles the activity that a user may perform against an editor.
-In the given senario, the default implementation for
+In the given scenario, the default implementation for
   XtextEditor.java::doSave() looks like this:
   ```
   @Override